 Are you ready for graduation?
 YOU should be the first to know.
 It is your responsibility, not your advisor's and not the registrar's, to be the person who is best informed about your academic standing.

-If you are within a few credit hours of graduating and you can complete all required courses by May or July 2013, you should have already applied for graduation with the Registrar's Office.
+If you are within a few credit hours of graduating and you can complete all required courses by May or July 2015, you should have already applied for graduation with the Registrar's Office.
 Application for Graduation deadline is set for January 15 to participate in the May commencement.
 Don't wait until your last semseter with us.

 When you applied to RCC and/or when you were admitted into your degree program, you should have received a General Catalog.
 In that catalog you will find ASSOCIATE DEGREE PROGRAMS, DIPLOMA PROGRAMS, and CERTIFICATE PROGRAMS.
 If you have lost your RCC catalog, you can view catalogs beginning 2004 through today's current catalog on line.